Electrolytes and Bulimia: Why Is This a Big Deal?

 What are Electrolytes?

 Electrolytes are a group of essential minerals that help the body perform a number of key functions.
-Primarily, they help generate and regulate electrical charges throughout the body, while also contributing to the regulation of fluid levels.
+Primarily, they help generate and regulate electrical charges throughout the body while also keeping you hydrated.8

 The body utilizes a range of electrical impulses to help stimulate many necessary functions.
-Electrical pulses help contract muscles, including the heart, and are a key part of many chemical reactions, including the production of hormones.
+Electrical pulses help contract muscles, including the heart, and are a key part of many chemical reactions, including hormone production.
 Electrolytes ensure these signals continue on a steady, healthy rhythm.

 Trace amounts of these substances are found in water, but the body can also get electrolytes from a variety of other beverages and foods.

-There are many different types of electrolytes, and while each of them are important in their own right, a few of these nutrients and minerals are involved in particularly important functions, including: [1]
+There are many different types of electrolytes, and while each of them is important in its own right, a few of these nutrients and minerals are involved in particularly important functions like:1

-- Calcium: This mineral is involved in nerve impulses, which can help with contracting muscles, secreting hormones, and blood clotting.
+• Calcium: This mineral is involved in nerve impulses, which can help contract muscles, secrete hormones, and prevent blood clotting.

-- Sodium: Muscle contract and relaxation is done with the help of sodium, as well as fluid level maintenance and certain nerve impulses.
+• Sodium: Muscle contraction and relaxation are done with the help of sodium, as well as fluid level maintenance and certain nerve impulses.

 How Does Bulimia Contribute to Electrolyte Imbalance?